murmcraft/bioinfo_rnd_task/README.md

 5. Variant filtering with hard-coded thresholds
 6. Variant quality metrics reporting

 The pipeline follows GATK Best Practices and is composed into a Docker image.
-The image is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) and contains for instance:
+The image is based on [GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) and contains for instance:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9